unbit/uwsgi-docs/Cheaper.rst

 high maximum number of workers -- in the event of a sudden load spike it would otherwise take a lot of time to spawn enough workers one by one.

+Note: Worker is notified by uWSGI before being cheaped.
+Worker should finish until timeout is reached (this is configured by ``worker-reload-mercy`` configuration parameter).
+Otherwise, uWSGI kills the worker.
+Killing worker in the middle of serving request can cause errors or partial responses to the client.

 Setting memory limits
 ---------------------